sagieppel/Recognition-of-materials-in-transparent-vessel-using-fully-convolutional-neural-networks/README.md

 ## Tutorial
 ### Predicting: pixelwise classification and segmentation of images
 Run: Inference.py
-Notes: Make sure Image_dir variable a point to a valid image folders, and /log folder contain a trained net.
+Notes: Make sure that the Image_dir variable is pointing to a valid image folders, and that the /log folder contain a trained net.

 ### Training network:
  Run:  Train.py

- Note: Make sure you downloaded the dataset to /Data_Zoo folder
+ Note: Make sure the /Data_Zoo folder contain the downloaded dataset

 ### Evaluating net performance using intersection over union (IOU):

 Run: Evaluate_Net_IOU.py

-Notes:  Make sure you downloaded the dataset to /Data_Zoo and the /log folder contain a trained net.
+Notes:  Make sure you downloaded the dataset to /Data_Zoo and that the /log folder contain a trained net.

 ## Background
 The net is based on fully convolutional neural net described in the paper [Fully Convolutional Networks for Semantic Segmentation](https://people.eecs.berkeley.edu/~jonlong/long_shelhamer_fcn.pdf)